tailcallhq/tailcallhq.github.io/docs/operators/const.md

    The const operator also checks the provided value at compile time to ensure it matches the field's schema.
 If not, the console displays a descriptive error message.

-2. **Dynamic Template Data Injection**: Beyond static data embedding, the `@const` directive extends its utility to support dynamic data injection through Mustache template syntax.
+2. **Dynamic Template**: Beyond static data embedding, the `@const` directive extends its utility to support dynamic data injection through Mustache template syntax.
 This feature enables the use of placeholders within the constant data, which are then dynamically replaced with actual values at runtime.
 It supports both scalar values and complex objects, including lists and nested objects, offering flexibility in tailoring responses to specific needs. e.g:

    ```graphql
    schema {